 - which languages are they using (based on their app language).

 As Instagram, and especially the Stories format, is a great medium for direct communication, you can always simply ask your audience about their needs or expectations toward your future content.
 By using all the interactive forms, like pools or question stickers, you can easily find out their preferences on a specific topic.
 And as you have such possibilities right at your fingertips, why shouldn’t you use them?

 Is there a universal best time to post on Instagram in 2024?

 Let’s make it clear one more time – there is no universal best time to post that every Instagram creator should follow.

-The reason is simple: every profile is different, has a different audience, operates in a different time zone, etc. If your target audience are students or young teenagers, they will be interacting with your content in a different way and in a different time when compared to, for example, young moms or people in their thirties, working full time.
+The reason is simple: every profile is different, has a different audience, operates in a different time zone, etc. If your target audience is students or young teenagers, they will be interacting with your content in a different way and at a different time when compared to, for example, young moms or people in their thirties, working full time.

 And now, we hope that you know how you can find yours!